The 3 Levels To A Warriors Mindset: Part 3

 Have you ever been in a situation that is just so chaotic that you reach a point of total and complete focus?
 Some would compare it to being in a state of flow on steroids, but this is the state closest to zen that most can attain.

-Having a sense of balance when there is a rush of emotion and being able to jump into the back of yourself, observe it, feel it and let it go is a skill.
+Having a sense of balance when there is a rush of emotion and being able to jump into the back of yourself, observe it, feel it, and let it go is a skill.
 The skill is described as doing without doing in the Tao Te Ching and can be represented by this section.

 “Do you have the patience to wait

-till your mud settles and the water is clear?
+until your mud settles and the water is clear?

 Can you remain unmoving

-till the right action arises by itself?"
+until the right action arises by itself?”

 - Tao Te Ching 15

-How many times has life thrown you curve balls?
+How many times has life thrown you curveballs?
 Knuckleballs?
-Heck, there are days that life throws you the kitchen sink and the plumbing and most of us lose it.
+Heck, there are days that life throws you the kitchen sink and the plumbing, and most of us lose it.

 It is the control of self in those moments that can give us the greatest reward.